uadam12/udacity-trivia/backend/README.md

 ### Run the Server

+Open `backend/.env` and `backend/flaskr/config.py` files  add your password instead of `Your postgres password here`.

 From within the `backend` directory first ensure you are working using your created virtual environment.

 To run the server, execute: